While we’re obviously big fans of proofreading here at PA, we know it might not be the best gig for everyone. And that’s okay!

 Callie Sitek is the mother of two little ones and totally kicking butt as a work-from-home bookkeeper.
-She is one of over 100 graduates of the BBA program, and her success is a true testament to the quality of the training.
+She is one of over 100 graduates of the Bookkeeper Launch program, and her success is a true testament to the quality of the training.
 (Way to go, Ben!)

 If you want to see Callie’s entrepreneurial spirit in action, check out our interview below.
 It’s a goodie 🙂

 Welcome to the blog, Callie!
 To kick things off, what were you doing before becoming a work-from-home bookkeeper?
 What did your life look like?

 Before becoming a bookkeeper, I was a virtual assistant, so I already had my foot in the virtual world.
 But as a VA, my income was severely capped as the norm is still pay-per-hour-style billing.
 I had trouble finding good, quality clients, so I only had so many consistent paid hours per month.
 I was always searching for a new client.

 To fill in, I would do little data entry jobs that basically paid $1/hour.
 Yes… that’s a real thing.
 And yes, I did it because I was desperate!

 Wow, $1/hour?!
 Yikes!
 So why did you decide to become a bookkeeper?

 I’ve always had bookkeeping in the back of my mind as something I would like to learn to do.
 In my VA business, I realized the struggle was real for business owners to blindly try to figure this out on their own.
 I actually tried to teach myself with a book I bought but was so confused I just quit.

 Knowing how difficult it was to figure this out, I realized that it could be an amazing opportunity to serve clients in a way that would bring me more joy and offer something of true value.